Social security contributions

 Similarly, the following receipts are also subject to tax:

-- any specified movable property/ sum of money received without consideration, the fair market value of which exceeds INR 50,000 – total amount is taxable.
+- Any specified movable property/sum of money received without consideration, the FMV of which exceeds INR 50,000: Total amount is taxable.

-- any specified movable property received for a consideration less than fair market value, where the difference of the fair market value and a consideration is more than INR 50,000 – such difference is taxable.
+- Any specified movable property received for a consideration less than FMV, where the difference of the FMV and a consideration is more than INR 50,000: Such difference is taxable.

-- any immovable property received for a consideration less than stamp duty value, where the difference of the stamp duty value and consideration is more than higher of INR 50,000/ 5% of the consideration – such difference is taxable.
+- Any immovable property received for a consideration less than stamp duty value, where the difference of the stamp duty value and consideration is more than the higher of INR 50,000 and 5% of the consideration: Such difference is taxable.

-- any lineal ascendants/ descendants of the individual or spouse of the individual
+- any lineal ascendants/descendants of the individual or spouse of the individual, or

 - spouse of individual or of any of the above.